Artezaru/pyprogen/docs/source/usage_doc/write_documentation.rst

 The project is set to be able reading Latex math equations and to use the autodoc extension.
 This extension allows you to automatically generate the documentation of your modules and classes.
 See the Sphinx documentation for more information (https://www.sphinx-doc.org/en/master/contents.html).

+The file ``conf.py`` in the ``docs/source`` is set to be use with Numpydoc style.
+This style is a Sphinx extension that allows you to write the documentation of your functions and classes in a structured way.
+See the Numpydoc documentation for more information (https://numpydoc.readthedocs.io/en/latest/format.html).

 An example of a documented function is shown below:

 .. code-block:: python